×

 Première étape, je vais mettre le beurre et le chocolat dans mon mug directement.
 (First step, I’m going to put the butter and the chocolate directly into my mug.)

-Here, we have another example of the nominative case with je, and then we have mon, which shows possession of the mug.
+Here, we have another example of the nominative case with je, and then we have mon (my), which shows possession of the mug.

-Consider what the word mon is doing here.
-If we didn’t have it, we would either have to repeat the word je in front of mug, making the sentence cluttered and unfocused, or we would have to say something like le mug de moi (the mug of me/mine).
-Mon encompasses all of that.
-It imparts multiple words’ worth of information in one shot.
+If we didn’t have mon, we would either have to repeat je in front of mug (making the sentence cluttered and unfocused), or we would have to say something like le mug de moi (the mug of me/mine, which is clunky as well).

-When you look at it that way, mon can also be seen as a variation of je rather than a separate special word you have to memorize.
-It’s there to make things easy and to give you the power to create meaning efficiently.
+When you think about it that way, mon can be seen as a variation of je rather than a separate, special word you have to memorize.
+It’s there to make communication easier and more efficient.

-Let’s take an example from this funny cat video, where a cat with a box on its head is supposedly saying:
+Let’s take an example from a “talking cat” with a box on its head in this funny video:

 Et là, tu me vois là ?
 (And now, do you see me now?)

-It just so happens that one of the ways in which we use these words is after a preposition, as in this amusing video where Boris from L’Obs asks Siri a life-changing question:
+It just so happens that one of the ways we use these pronouns is after a preposition.
+Take a look at an example from this amusing video where Boris from L’Obs asks Siri a life-changing question:

 Est-ce que tu veux te marier avec moi ?
 (Do you want to marry me?)

-In the French, the question is literally phrased as “Do you want to marry with me?”
-So, rather than use a direct object pronoun, we use a stressed pronoun.
+In French, the question is literally: “Do you want to marry with me?”
+Rather than use a direct object pronoun in French, then, we use a stressed pronoun.

-For example, if I ask you to give me the mugcake and you do, I could say:
+The dative case is typically used for indirect object pronouns—the word that receives the direct object of the sentence.
+For instance, if I ask you to give me the mug cake and you do, I could say:

-Here, you’re not giving me.
-I’m not what you’re giving.
-You’re giving the mugcake to me (the indirect object).
-So, as an indirect object, the word me absorbs the full meaning of à moi (to me).
+Here, you’re not giving me, you’re giving the mug cake to me.
+I am the indirect object of the sentence, represented in French by me, which covers the full meaning of à moi (to me).

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.